I’ve received some great gifts in my life, but looking back on them, few surpass the gift of knowledge.

 It’s changed my life that much.

-It’s made me happier, healthier, improved my posture, and allowed me to catch glimpses of God’s beauty that I’d never seen before.
-It’s helped me deal with angry customers and bad employees.
-It even has an exercise to help improve your eyes — and yes, I believe it’s helping my eyesight; certainly preventing their continued deterioration from how much I time I spend in front of a computer.
+It’s made me happier, healthier, improved my posture, and allowed me to catch glimpses of God’s beauty that I’d never seen before (by teaching me to live in the moment, not in past regrets or future fears).
+It’s helped me deal with angry customers and bad employees and “impossible” situations — all with a smile on my face and laughter in my heart.

-The book has the best ab exercises I’ve ever seen, and believe me I’ve seen them all.
-It does so much for your posture and attitude that you’ll feel a difference on the first day you give it a try.
+Furthermore, the book has the best abs/core exercises I’ve ever seen, and believe me — between four years in the Marine Corps and nearly thirty years as a fitness fanatic — I’ve seen them all.
+Yet still, this Shaolin workout does so much for your posture and attitude with these unique exercises that you’ll feel a difference very quickly as you explore it.

 I’ve shared parts of this book with family and friends and they’ve all been changed.
 The book is that deep, and that powerful.
 But remember, we shouldn’t be surprised.
-The book contains more than a thousand years of compiled wisdom from Shaolin Monks.
+The book contains 1,500 years of compiled wisdom from Shaolin Monks.

 These teachers have seen what bad posture does to you.
-How sadness and negativity can wreck your body.
+How sadness and negativity can beat you down and wreck your body.

 They’ve seen how birds live their lives, gleeful and spry (ever seen a sad bird?) and they’ve transferred this knowledge into passed-down wisdom.

 The only folks who won’t like this book are young.
 If you’re under twenty, don’t waste your money.
 You haven’t experienced the hell of life.
 You’re still rushing through it 90 mph convinced happiness awaits you at the next mile marker.
-You’ll soon learn you’re wrong, but you’re too young to listen to me.
-(Just as I was once too young to listen, as well.)
+You’ll soon learn you’re wrong, just as I did, but you’re too young to listen to me, just as I once was, as well.

 But for everyone else, this book is over-the-top good.
 It will change your life, if you let it.
-If you simply just try its stretches and exercises, and read its teachings on philosophy/Eastern thinking at the end of each chapter.
+If you simply just try its stretches and exercises, and read its teachings on philosophy/Eastern thinking at the end of each chapter, you will begin to be fundamentally changed.
+You will sharpen your life and launch yourself into those projects you’ve been putting off, and you’ll do so with a smile and a light heart.

-The book has taught me to love harder and give more at work and in every thing else I do.
-It’s taught me that life is a blessing, and that I can grow younger every day — not older (you’ll understand this strange point once you read the book).
+It’s taught me to love harder and give more at work and in everything else I do.
+It’s taught me that life is a blessing, and that I can grow younger every day — not older (you’ll understand this admittedly crazy point once you read the book).

 You can mock this post.
 You can ignore it.
-I might have, too, if the situation were reversed.
+Frankly, I don’t blame you.
+And, I might have, too, if the situation were reversed.

 And it’s right there.
-In my hands.
-Glowing and awaiting you, battling your skeptical mind with nothing but the power of centuries worth of love and wisdom that you won’t find in Western teachings.
-(Well, you could find some of it in the Bible, but not the way we teach it in the West, and you still wouldn’t know the stretches and exercises.)
+A single link, awaiting you, battling your skeptical mind with nothing but the power of centuries worth of love and wisdom that you won’t find in Western teachings.

-I hope you’ll at least go read the reviews on Amazon and give it some consideration.
+If you’re not convinced, I hope you’ll at least go read the reviews on Amazon and give it some consideration.
 And for those who take the plunge based on my words, I hope this book transforms and improves your life 1/1,000th as much as it has mine.
-And when it does, you, too, will be telling your friends about it like some babbling, silly prophet.
-Like you have something you must share.
+And when it does, you, too, will be begging your friends to buy it, like some babbling idiot.
+Like it’s something you must share.

 Stan R. Mitchell